 Since IFRS guidelines do not explicitly require transparency, the concept is an area of much confusion for both preparers and users of financial information.
 Because of the level of detail required for reporting – including presenting multi-period balances and performance, supporting financial statement disclosure, providing an adequate audit trail, and providing comprehensive information for external auditors – close to full transparency into at least ten years’ worth of ERP financial information is needed.

 Failure to maintain adequate transparency and drill-down at all levels of the financial reporting systems can result in increased risks to the organization, such as:

-- Financial reporting and supporting processes becoming manual and more time-consuming.
+Financial reporting and supporting processes being manual and more time-consuming.

-Because it is a universal truth that accountants love their spreadsheets and that their standard operating procedure for financial reporting tends to be SALY (same as last year), it is very tempting to continue to use the ad-hoc solution from first year IFRS conversion – that is, leaving the underlying ERP system(s) the same, following generally local GAAP, and then just continuing to use the first-year spreadsheets to bridge the gap.
-This temptation is understandable, because a first-year IFRS conversion is exhausting!
-But, as a continued process, this solution compromises full transparency and is in general a poor idea.
+Because it is a universal truth that accountants love their spreadsheets and that their standard operating procedure for financial reporting tends to be SALY (same as last year), it is very tempting to continue to use the ad-hoc solution from first-year IFRS conversion – that is, leaving the underlying ERP system(s) the same, following generally local GAAP, and then just continuing to use those first-year spreadsheets to bridge the gap.
+This temptation is understandable, because the initial IFRS conversion was exhausting!
+But, as a continued process, this solution compromises full transparency and is, in general, a poor idea.